qinbatista/UnityC-/README.md

+# Before Reading
+> ### All of the features are common and useful in C# Unity, It is personally summarized by Qin, full documentation please check: [C# Offical](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history)

 # C# version 1.0
 ## Class
 * Allocate memory for this class, the class contains different data structures, and it can be inherited or inherent.